 Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-The cost of diagnosing the B00a0 code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B00A0 code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The Occupant Classification System (OCS) Control Unit is wired to the air bag diagnosis sensor unit.
 The Air Bag Sensor Unit (Air Bag Control Module) will monitor the OCS for failures and interruptions in communication between the OCS control unit and the Air Bag Sensor Unit (Air Bag Control Module).
 The Air Bag Sensor Unit monitors the Occupant Detection Sensor.
 The Air Bag Sensor Unit sets the OBDII code when the Occupant Detection Sensor is not to factory specifications.

 Precautions for SRS “AIR BAG” and “SEAT BELT PRE-TENSIONER” Service

 Never probe the electrical connectors on air bag, side air curtain modules or seat belts.

 Never disassemble or tamper with safety belt buckle/retractor pretensioners, adaptive load limiting retractors, safety belt inflators, or probe the electrical connectors.